acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

   tables/rows are created as part of Acumos deployment.
 * clean.sh: script you can run as “bash clean.sh” to remove the Acumos install, to try it again etc.
-* cmn-data-svc-ddl-dml-mysql-1.14.sql: Common Dataservice database setup script.
-  Used by onelick_deploy.sh.
-Will be updated as the common-dataservice used by these tools is upgraded.
-* openssl.cnf: OpenSSL configuration file used in self-signed certificate generation.
 * docker-compose.sh: Script called by the other scripts as needed, to take actions on the set of Acumos docker services.
-Used by oneclick_deploy.sh and clean.sh.
+Used by oneclick_deploy.sh and clean.sh for docker-based deployments.
 You can also call this directly e.g. to tail the service container logs.
 See the script for details.
-* docker-compose.yaml: The docker services that will be acted upon, per the options passed to docker-compose.sh.
+* openssl.cnf: OpenSSL configuration file used in self-signed certificate generation.
 * peer-test.sh: Automated deployment of two AIO platforms, with federation and demo model onboarding.
 Used to test federation use cases.
 * create-peer.sh: Automated setup of a peer relationship between two Acumos